nie-ine/inseri/Tutorials/Your scientific publication A-Z/1. Introduction/README1.md

 <p><img src="https://github.com/nie-ine/inseri/blob/2020-04/Tutorials/Your%20scientific%20publication%20A-Z/1.%20Introduction/1Ae.png" alt="New Query frame" width="500"></p>

 We have just created a link between that e-codices data and the page that we are creating.
 We can close the frame and call now the applications.
-We do not want to reproduce the whole dataset of e-codices, but only the images and the ids of the pages, plus a brief decsription of the manuscript.
+We do not want to reproduce the whole dataset of e-codices, but only the images and the ids of the pages, plus a brief description of the manuscript.
 We thus need to link the application "window" and the material in the json tree structure it will display.
 For that, we open a "Plain text viewer" and "Simple image application".
 Let us start with the images.